 Similarly, it is not about what in my opinion, or yours, should be the ending of the paragraph.
 It is for both of us to objectively follow the train of the writer’s thought, pick up the clues that exist in the paragraph, and reach the intended conclusion.

 This conclusion must achieve the following:

-a) It must be a value addition to the given para
+a) It must be a value addition to the given Paragraph

 b) It must preserve the unity of thought and structure

-c) It must be consistent in tone with the given para
+c) It must be consistent in tone with the given Paragraph

 This does not seem very difficult.
 Yet, we may unconsciously depart from the criteria while looking at the answer options.
 If we do not lose sight of the above objectives, the rest is usually a simple process of observing the standard patterns.

 “From a drop of water a logician could infer the possibility of an Atlantic or a Niagara without having seen or heard of one or the other.” – from A Study in Scarlet

 Do not wait till the clues present themselves.
 Read the paragraph with utmost involvement.
 Imagine that you are listening to the writer.
 Try to foresee what is coming, and pick up clues that may present a hint of any of the following patterns.

 “How often have I said to you that when you have eliminated the impossible, whatever remains, however improbable, must be the truth?” – From The Sign of Four